-6.1.2 If the Insurance Intermediary is an Insurance Agent
+7.1.2 If the Insurance Intermediary is an Insurance Agent

-- (a) Relationship: an insurance agent's principal is normally the Insurer, not the Insured.
-As such, his primary responsibilities are to the insurer, although of course he is not exempt from the legal and ethical obligations discussed in 6.1 above. - (b) Minimum Requirements: insurance agents have to comply with the relevant provisions of the IO, and the rules made by and the codes and guidelines published by the IA under the IO.

-(c) Professional liability: Tortious liability on the part of an insurance intermediary may to some extent depend upon the degree of knowledge/expertise expected of him, which in turn depends upon the nature of the skills he has professed for undertaking on behalf of the claimant the activity which has allegedly led to a loss to the claimant.
+- (a) Relationship: the relationship with the policyholder is quite different for the insurance agent.
+His principal is normally the Insurer, not the Insured.
+As such, his primary responsibilities are to the insurer, although of course he is not exempt from the legal and ethical obligations discussed in 7.1 above. - (b) Minimum Requirements: insurance agents have to comply with the relevant provisions of the IO, and the rules made by and the codes and guidelines published by the IA under the IO. - (c) Professional liability: Tortious liability on the part of an insurance intermediary may to some extent depend upon the degree of knowledge/expertise expected of him, which in turn depends upon the nature of the skills he has professed for undertaking on behalf of the claimant the activity which has allegedly led to a loss to the claimant.
 As the typical insurance broker will hold himself out as being an insurance expert for the client, his duty of care to the client can be said to be onerous.
 By contrast, if an insurance agent has not professed to his clients special skills for undertaking an activity for them, he should be at a much lower risk of being held liable to them for incompetent performance of such activity.
-Given this contrast and the statutory imposition of vicarious liability on an insurer for the conduct of any person he has appointed as his agent (see 5.2.2), it is understandable that unlike an insurance broker an insurance agent is not statutorily required to buy and maintain professional indemnity insurance.
+Given this contrast and the statutory imposition of vicarious liability on an insurer for the conduct of any person he has appointed as his agent (see 6.2.2), it is understandable that unlike an insurance broker an insurance agent is not statutorily required to buy and maintain professional indemnity insurance.

-6.2 PROTECTION OF PERSONAL DATA
+7.2 PROTECTION OF PERSONAL DATA